thorsten/phpMyFAQ/documentation/documentation.md

 can be set in the central php.ini or the httpd.conf respectively.

 In case PHP runs as module of the Apache, you will have to be able to do a chown on the files before installation.
-The files and directories must be owned by the webserver's user.
+The files and directories must be owned by the web server's user.

 You can determine which versions your web server is running by creating a file called **info.php** with the following
 content: `<?php phpinfo(); ?>`